Lewis Atterbury Stimson: Medical career

 In 1878, Stimson performed the first public demonstration of an antiseptic surgery in the United States, using Baron Joseph Lister's antiseptic technique.
 In December 1883, Stimson operated on former president Ulysses S. Grant's leg.

 In 1898, Stimson wrote the charter of Cornell's new medical school, the Cornell University Medical College.
 He was instrumental in obtaining, along with William Mecklenburg Polk (1844–1918), the medical school's first dean, a gift of $1.5 million from Col. Oliver Hazard Payne to open the new medical college.
 Stimson was also a professor of surgery at the Cornell Medical College.
 He made advances in techniques for abdominal surgery and is attributed with developing the Stimson maneuver for reducing a dislocated shoulder or hip, which he described in the article, "An Easy Method of Reducing Dislocations of the Shoulder and Hip", published in New York Medical Record in 1900.

 He was a member of the American Surgical Society, New York Medical Society, the County Medical Society, the Medical-Surgery Society.
 He was also a member of the Century Club, New York Yacht Club, and the Loyal Legion.

 Yachting

-In 1914, Stimson, a member of the New York Yacht Club, docked his yacht, Fleur-De-Lis, in Palermo, Italy.
 In February 1905, he entered his yacht in the Kaiser's Cup.

 In June 1905, Stimson was a dinner guest aboard the yacht, Hohenzollern, of Emperor Wilhelm II along with Robert Goelet.

+In 1914, Stimson, a member of the New York Yacht Club, docked his yacht, Fleur de Lys, in Palermo, Italy.